 Introduction to Screenshot Verification

-This article explains the Screenshot Verification feature of SIRIS and ALTO devices.
-For more information about the mechanics of virtualizations on Datto appliances, and how they relate to screenshot verification, see the How Virtualizations Work article.
+For more information about virtualizations on Datto appliances, and how they relate to screenshot verification, see the How Virtualizations Work article.

 Environment